 Assault & Battery by Police

-If you were wrongly arrested, you will have a claim for compensation for any unlawful touching by the police including the application of handcuffs and the taking of your fingerprints and DNA.
+If you were wrongly arrested, you will have a claim for compensation for any unlawful touching or assault by the police including the application of handcuffs and the taking of your fingerprints and DNA.

 2 steps to contacting Howells:

 We’ll listen carefully to you, clarify what you’re trying to achieve, and then explain if and how we can help you.
 We will take some initial information and liaise with a legal professional regarding your case.
 If it looks like we can help, we will book you in for a consultation with a legal professional.